IU-PR/xai/content/docs/Groups/Explaining_RL_agents_in_Atari_games.md

 ![Pong Live Fullgrad](/Explaining_RL_agents_in_Atari_games/pong_live_fullgrad.gif)
 ![Pong Explanation Fullgrad](/Explaining_RL_agents_in_Atari_games/breakout_live_cam_fullgrad.gif)

-Here we can see that attention mainly focused on the region where the ball is located which is similar to the way how humans play
+The same observation for Pong environment.
+The model's attention is on the ball and moving platforms, which is correct.

 #### Enduro
 ##### Our approach